June 24, 2025

 open apps?

-Most just speak or type a prompt
+Most just speak or type of

-and let the agent decide.
+prompt and let the agent decide.

 The interaction layer is

-dissolving, and with it so is
+dissolving and with it so is the

-the moment of conscious choice.
+moment of conscious choice.

 You're not picking anymore,